 As of July 1st, 2020, employers must provide a written work schedule to their employees 14 days in advance of the first day included in the schedule, according to predictive scheduling law.

-If an employer has to make a schedule change due to an employee starting or returning from Oregon Family Leave Act (OFLA) or Paid Leave Oregon leave and is given less than 14 days notice of the need to make a change, the employer no longer owes predictive scheduling pay to the employee covering the shifts of the absent employee.
-This goes for whether that employee must cover a new shift, or is losing out on the shift.
+If an employer has to make a schedule change due to an employee starting or returning from Oregon Family Leave Act (OFLA), Paid Leave Oregon, or other protected leave, and is given less than 14 days' notice of the need to make a change, the employer no longer owes predictive scheduling pay to the employee covering the shifts of the absent employee.
+This goes for whether the employee must cover a new shift or is losing out on the shift.

 Employers may maintain a voluntary standby list of employees who are willing to work additional hours due to unanticipated customer needs or unexpected absences.
 Employees must request or agree in writing to be on the list in accordance with predictive scheduling law.